Phase Transitions in Multidimensional Long-Range Random Field Ising Models: Introduction

 Recently, Ding and Zhuang \cite{Ding2021}, provided a simpler proof of the phase transition, not using RGM.
 In addition, Ding, Liu, and Xia \cite{Ding_Liu_Xia_24} proved that if $\beta_c(d)$ is the critical inverse of the temperature of the Ising model with no field, for all $\beta>\beta_c(d)$ there exists a critical value $\varepsilon_0(d, \beta)$ such that the RFIM with $\varepsilon \leq \varepsilon_0$ presents phase transition.

 In the present paper, we are considering a long-range Ising model with a random field, whose Hamiltonian is given formally by

 where $J_{xy}=J|x-y|^{-\alpha}$, $J, \varepsilon>0$, $\alpha > d$, $d\geq 3$, and $(h_x)_{x\in\Z^d}$ being a family of i.i.d.
 Gaussian random variable with mean 0 and variance 1.
 The only rigorous result on phase transition in the long-range setting is for the one-dimensional long-range Ising model with a random field, by Cassandro, Orlandi, and Picco \cite{Cassandro.Picco.09}.
 They used the contours of \cite{Cassandro.05} to show the phase transition for the model when $\alpha\in (3-\frac{\ln 3}{\ln 2}, \frac{3}{2})$, under the assumption $J(1) \gg 1$.
-We stress that, as remarked by Aizenman, Greenblatt, and Lebowitz \cite{Aizenman_Greenblatt_Lebowitz_2012}, although their argument does not work for the whole region of the exponent $\alpha$, the phase transition holds for values close to the critical value $\alpha=3/2$, since by the Aizenman-Wehr theorem we know that there is uniqueness for $\alpha\geq 3/2$.
+We stress that, as remarked by Aizenman, Greenblatt, and Lebowitz \cite{Aizenman_Greenblatt_Lebowitz_2012}, although their argument does not work for the whole region of the exponent $\alpha$, the phase transition holds for values close to the critical value $\alpha=3/2$, since by the Aizenman-Wehr theorem we know that there is uniqueness for $\alpha\geq 3/2$. \begin{remark} After the publication of this paper on Arxiv, in \cite{Ding_Huang_Maia_25}, one of the authors, together with Ding and Huang complemented our results, showing the existence of phase transition for low-dimensions $d=1,2$ throughout the entire region $d<\alpha<3d/2$, and also for the two-dimensional critical value $\alpha = 3$.
+Their argument in $d=2$ uses our contours and follows our arguments somewhat closely for $2<\alpha<3$.
+Now we have the complete phase diagram for the RFIM.
+Moreover, using the contours introduced in the present paper, the phase transition for the Potts model with decaying and random fields was proved in \cite{Affonso_Bissacot_Faria_Welsch_25}, as well as the convergence of the cluster expansion and the polynomial decay of the truncated correlation functions in low temperatures in \cite{Affonso_Bissacot_Maia_Welsch_25}.